Why You Need to Begin Modernizing Performance Management

 Focusing on Past Makes it Difficult to Move Forward

 Your business isn’t moving backward yet.
-In many cases, performance management focuses on the past work of an employee and not in the future.
+In many cases, performance management focuses on an employee’s past work and not in the future.
 Modern systems use the past as a launchpad for future improvements.

 Only Looks at Recent Performance Instead of Change Over Time